fsantanna-no/p2p-tml-paper/rita-24/response.md

 put our work into the perspective of classical distributed consensus
 algorithms:

-> Finally, note that classical distributed consensus mechanisms focus on fault
+> "Finally, note that classical distributed consensus mechanisms focus on
-> tolerance [8], but not on real-time symmetric behavior.
-These algorithms
+> fault tolerance [8], but not on real-time symmetric behavior.
+These
-> typically rely on leaders [9], which require an election period that does not
+> algorithms typically rely on leaders [9], which require an election period
-> cope with our symmetric real-time requirements.
-In this sense, these
+> that does not cope with our symmetric real-time requirements.
+In this sense,
-> algorithms could be considered to decentralize servers in Croquet or GALS,
+> these algorithms could be considered to decentralize servers in Croquet or
-> but not symmetric peers with high churn rates, as we propose.
-In contrast,
+> GALS, but not to decentralize symmetric peers with high churn rates, as we
-> our proposal requires a time machine to reapply reordered operations, since
+> propose in this work.
+In contrast, our proposal requires a time machine to
-> we cannot guarantee strong consistency [10].
+> reapply reordered operations, since we cannot guarantee strong consistency
+> [10]."

 We now include references on consensus mechanisms: